Cha-K28/First-Milestone-Project/README.md

 Features

-As this is is a basic informative website there are not many interactive features.
+As this is is a basic informative website, there are not many interactive features.

 As part of the user experience though  there are multible buttons/ links to click that will redirect the user to different parts of the site.